grant-froelich/Bathymetric-GNN/docs/LESSONS_LEARNED.md

 - Nodata cells filled with local mean before gradient and curvature computation
 - This eliminates artificial feature spikes at boundaries

-**Impact:** Noise detection jumped from 3.3% (boundary artifacts) to 34.8% (actual noise), matching ground truth distributions of 16-34%.
+**Impact:** Noise detection jumped from 3.3% (boundary artifacts) to 34.8% (actual noise spatial patterns).
+However, the validation set (Seward 4of4) has 18.8% noise, so 34.8% detection indicates significant over-prediction -- the model flags nearly twice as many cells as are actually noise, meaning a substantial false positive rate.
+This is likely due to the model learning Seward-specific patterns: normal seafloor variation that looks "noise-like" within that one geographic context gets incorrectly flagged.

 **Lesson:** Always validate model outputs spatially.
 A model can achieve reasonable accuracy metrics while learning the wrong signal entirely.
 If V6's classifications had not been visualized in QGIS, this bug could have persisted through many iterations.